PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ### Build the Docker images from the source code

-Recommmened way is to build the Docker image from the source code via `docker-compose`.
+Building from source will give the latest version of the code with the latest features, however, you could encounter uncatched bugs.
-{: .notice--success}
+{: .notice--warning}

 Clone the repository from GitHub.